 - Steadily prepare each fellow to pass Geriatric Medicine Specialty Boards on the first attempt

 This one-year fellowship currently offers two physicians an opportunity to learn and practice geriatric medicine in multiple care setting on the health science center campus.
-Major sites include the Oklahoma City VA Health Care System and OU Medicine.
+Major sites include the Oklahoma City VA Health Care System and OU Health.
 While here the fellows will have significant involvement in short-term nursing home care, home-based primary care, geriatric primary care, geriatric consultative care, hospice & palliative medicine, long-term nursing home care, and more.
 Our educational curriculum will offer steady review of topics expected on the Geriatric Medicine boards, that most certainly help you in clinical practice.

 We are committed to training and supporting physicians from all backgrounds to match the diversity of our community and the health care workforce.
 Diversity among our faculty, staff, and fellows continues to enhance our relationships and understanding of the many people we serve.